b4dnewz/webpage-capture/README.md

 ## Installation as CLI

-You can also use it from the command line using the [cli module](), installing it globally:
+You can also use it from the command line using the [cli module](https://github.com/b4dnewz/webpage-capture-cli), installing it globally:

 ```
 npm install -g webpage-capture-cli
 ```

-Than you can start playing around with the options using the built-in help typing: `-h, --help`
+Than you can start playing around with __webcapture__ command and with the options using the built-in help typing: `--help`

 ---